Swapnil9887/OCS-User/README.md

-# OCS Example Frontend
+# OCS User Frontend

+> A **Vue.js-based web application** that serves as the **user interface section** of the **Observatory Control System (OCS)**.
+This project provides the frontend components and views specifically designed for user interactions, authentication, and profile management within the OCS ecosystem.

-A comprehensive Vue.js frontend application demonstrating the use of the `ocs-components-lib` and showcasing the general capabilities of an observatory control system.
-This project provides a modern, responsive web interface for managing astronomical observations and control systems.
+A comprehensive Vue.js frontend application demonstrating the use of the `ocs-components-lib` and showcasing the user-facing capabilities of an observatory control system.
+This project provides a modern, responsive web interface for user authentication, profile management, and user-specific operations within the OCS platform.

 ## 🚀 Quick Start